railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 ----------------------------

-If a finished product is defined using intermediate products that are themselves defined using other BoMs, Open ERP will then propose the manufacture of each intermediate product.
+If a finished product is defined using intermediate products that are themselves defined using other BoMs, OpenERP will then propose the manufacture of each intermediate product.
 This will give several production orders.
 If you only want a single production order you can define a single BoM with several levels.